-9. The Working Capital Position (excluding Major Capital Development) relates to the Working capital position of Guide Dogs Victoria excluding cash held in relation to the Future in Sight Campus Redevelopment and grant funding recorded as deferred income in relation to that project.
-The Working Capital Position (excluding Major Capital Development) has slightly decreased in FY22, primarily due to a decrease in cash (excluding cash allocated to Major Capital Development).
+9. The Working Capital Position (excluding Major Capital Development) relates to the working capital position of GDV excluding cash held in relation to the Future in Sight Campus Redevelopment and grant funding recorded as deferred income in relation to that project.
+The change in this position reflects a decrease in deferred income over the year.